ozimov/spring-boot-email-tools/README.md

 Allowed logging strategies are defined in the enum `it.ozimov.springboot.mail.logging.LoggingStrategy`.
 Do not pretend to apply a date-only strategy to an email address, or an email address-only strategy to a text field.
 Usage should be straightforward.

+## Legacy: Spring Boot 1.5.x compatible version
+Please, for a version of this lib compatible with _Spring Boot 1.5.x_, checkout **branch 0.6** of this project [here](https://github.com/ozimov/spring-boot-email-tools/tree/release/0.6).

 ## Future plans